saul/demofile-net/README.md

 See also the [examples/](https://github.com/saul/demofile-net/tree/main/examples) folder.

+For maximum performance, a given demo file can be parsed in sections in parallel.
+This utilises all available CPU cores.
+For example usage, take a look at [DemoFile.Example.MultiThreaded](./examples/DemoFile.Example.MultiThreaded/Program.cs).

 ## Benchmarks

 On an M1 MacBook Pro, DemoFile.Net can read a full competitive game (just under 1 hour of game time) in 1.3 seconds.